mbaranowski/QuickReferenceGuides/iOSQuickReference.md

 **dictionaryWithValuesForKeys:** retrieves the values for an array of keys relative to the receiver.
 The returned NSDictionary contains values for all the keys in the array.

+## Automatic Reference Counting (ARC)

+  * Do not call retain/release/autorelease (do not implement these)
+  * No Object pointers in C-Structs.
+Use Objective-C classes
+  * No casting between id and void*
+  * Do not use NSAutorelease pool.
+Use @autorelease { } instead.

 # iOS SDK